-In addition to NSERC’s Eligibility Criteria for faculty, applicants and co-applicants must each currently hold, or be applying for one of the following NSERC research grants at the time of application: Discovery Grant, Discovery Development Grant, Strategic Partnerships Grants, Collaborative Research and Development Grants, Canada Research Chairs, Canada Excellence Research Chairs or Canada 150 Resaerch Chairs.
+- hold one of the following NSERC research grants: Discovery Grant, Discovery Development Grant, Alliance Grant, Strategic Partnerships Grant, Collaborative Research and Development Grants, Industrial Research Chairs, Canada Research Chairs, Canada Excellence Research Chairs or Canada 150 Research Chairs.

-- NSERC Research Tools and Instruments (RTI) website
+- NSERC Research Tools and Instruments (RTI) overview

 - NSERC Research Portal